 State Motorcycle Law

 A number of rules regulate motorcycle riding in California.
 Failure to abide by these rules can result in a motorcyclist losing some of the compensation he may need if he gets into a serious motorcycle accident in Los Angeles.
 Following state motorcycle law can be a sound strategy to reduce accidents as well as the severity of injuries that arise because of them.
-If you are hurt in a motorcycle accident in Southern California, the experienced personal injury attorneys of Sharifi Firm, APC may be able to help you recover the greatest possible damages through a civil suit.California Motorcycle Helmet Law
+If you are hurt in a motorcycle accident in Southern California, the experienced Los Angeles motorcycle accident lawyers of Sharifi Firm, APC may be able to help you recover the greatest possible damages through a civil suit.California Motorcycle Helmet Law

 A universal helmet law went into effect in California in 1992.
 No other safety gear need be worn, but under California Vehicle Code section 27803, motorcycle bikers do have to wear a safety helmet that is approved and fits the wearer's head securely.
 Motorcyclists' passengers must also wear a proper helmet.

 If you're riding a motorcycle as a driver or a passenger in violation of the helmet law and you get into an accident, the defendant in a personal injury lawsuit arising out of the accident is likely to raise pure comparative negligence.
 This means that the jury will not only consider the total damages, but also your own degree of fault.
 For example, if your total damages are $200,000, but the jury finds that you were 50% at fault because you were not wearing a helmet, you will only be able to recover $100,000.California Lane Splitting